Actindo-AG/Documentation/RetailSuiteAccounting/Troubleshooting/01_HandleNonReleasableSupplierReceipt.md

 4. Deselect the *Goods receipt required* checkbox in the *Default values* section.

-  > [Info] If both *Goods receipt required* and *Only cost supplier/ordering process inactive* checkboxes are selected, the *Goods receipt required* is locked.
-Deselect the *Only cost supplier/ordering process inactive* checkbox first in order to deselect the *Goods receipt required* checkbox.
+  > [Info] When selecting then *Only cost supplier/ordering process inactive* checkbox, the *Goods receipt required* is automatically locked and the corresponding function in the *Purchasing* module is set to inactive, as no physical items need to be linked to release the supplier receipt.
+The *Only cost supplier/ordering process inactive* checkbox can be selected when the supplier is a provider delivering a service, for example an internet provider.
 You can hover the mouse over the checkboxes to display the tool tips.
-For detailed information about these fields, see [Invoicing](../UserInterface/02a_DebtorsCreditors.md#invoicing).
+For detailed information about these fields, [Invoicing](../UserInterface/02a_DebtorsCreditors.md#invoicing).

-[comment]: <> (FH/Reviewer: Macht das überhaupt Sinn, dass beide Checkboxen gleichzeitig ausgewählt sind?)

-5. If necessary, select the *Only cost supplier/ordering process inactive*.

-  > [Info] This checkbox is only applicable if the supplier is a provider delivering a service, for example an internet provider.
-In this case, no items need to be linked in the *Purchasing* module to release a supplier receipt.
-The items section is, in fact, completely locked for the selected supplier.

-6. Click the [SAVE] button.
+5. Click the [SAVE] button.
   The changes in the invoicing information have been saved.
 The *Successfully saved* pop-up window is displayed.

   ![Invoicing data saved](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/InvoicingDataSaved.png "[Invoicing data saved]")

-7. Switch to the *Purchasing* module: *Purchasing > Check supplier receipts > Tab CHECK SUPPLIER RECEIPTS*.
+6. Switch to the *Purchasing* module: *Purchasing > Check supplier receipts > Tab CHECK SUPPLIER RECEIPTS*.
   The *CHECK SUPPLIER RECEIPTS* tab is displayed.

   ![Check supplier receipts](../../Assets/Screenshots/RetailSuiteAccounting/Book/CheckSupplierReceipts01.png "[Check supplier receipts]")

-[comment]: <> (Evtl.
-Schritt 7 weglassen?
-Scheint überflüssig zu sein, denn es ist der Ausgangspunkt der Release a supplier receipt in Purchasing - Link im Schritt 8.
-Gleiches Gilt für 02_DisplayMissingSupplierReceipt.
-7 weglassen?)
+7. Check if the supplier receipt can be released.
+  > [Info] If the supplier receipt cannot still be released, please contact the Customer Support.

-8. To continue with the release process, see [Release a supplier receipt in Purchasing](../Operation/10_ManageReceipts.md#release-a-supplier-receipt-in-purchasing).
+8. If desired, continue with the release process, see [Release a supplier receipt in Purchasing](../Operation/10_ManageReceipts.md#release-a-supplier-receipt-in-purchasing).

-[comment]: <> (Es gibt eine dritte mögliche Meldung im Purchasing Modul, wenn keine der beiden Checkboxen ausgewählt sind: Zuweisung des Wareneingangs beim Lieferanten ist optional.
-Info dazu?
-Man kann trotzdem den Lieferantenbeleg freigeben)